kyverno/kyverno-json/README.md

     - name: require-team-tag
       match:
         any:
-        - resource:
-            type: aws_s3_bucket
+        - type: aws_s3_bucket
       context:
       - name: expectedTeam
-        variable:
-          value: Kyverno
+        variable: Kyverno
       validate:
-        message: Bucket `{{ resource.name }}` ({{ resource.address }}) does not have the required Team tag {{ $expectedTeam }}
+        message: Bucket `{{ name }}` ({{ address }}) does not have the required Team tag {{ $expectedTeam }}
-        pattern:
+        assert:
+          all:
-          values:
+          - values:
               tags:
-              Team: '{{ $expectedTeam }}'
+                Team: ($expectedTeam)
 ```

+Note that all context entries are lazily evaluated, a context entry will only be evaluated once.
+They can be used in all [assertion trees](#assertion-trees-replace-pattern-syntax), including `match` and `exclude` statements.

-### No preconditions, pattern operators or anchors
+### No preconditions, pattern operators, anchors or wildcards

-Policies used by this tool don't support `preconditions`, pattern operators or anchors.
+Policies used by this tool don't support `preconditions`, pattern operators, anchors or wildcards.

 Most of the time `preconditions` can be replaced by the more flexible `match` and `exclude` statements.

-Pattern operators and anchors can be replaced with an enhanced pattern syntax detailed [below](#enhanced-pattern-syntax).
+Pattern operators, anchors and wildcards can be replaced with an improved pattern matching system.
+The new pattern matching system is called *assertion trees*, this is detailed [below](#assertion-trees-replace-pattern-syntax).

-### Enhanced pattern syntax
+### Assertion trees replace pattern matching

 [Kyverno policies](https://kyverno.io/docs/kyverno-policies/) started with a declarative approach but slowly adopted the imperative approach too, because of the limitations in the implemented declarative approach.

-This tool tries to be as declarative as possible, for now `forEach`, pattern operators and anchors are not supported are not supported.
+This tool tries to be as declarative as possible, for now `forEach`, pattern operators, anchors and wildcards are not supported are not supported.
 Hopefully we won't need to adopt an imperative approach anymore.

-Instead, the pattern syntax can now be used to express complex and dynamic conditions by using [jmespath](https://jmespath.site) expressions as pattern keys.
+Instead, assertion trees can now be used to express complex and dynamic conditions by using [jmespath](https://jmespath.site) expressions.
+Those expressions represent projections of the being analysed *resource* and the result of this projection is passed to descendants for further analysis.

+All comparisons happen in the leaves of the assertion tree.

 Given the input payload below: